-Before beginning any work you should carry out a risk assessment, especially if you are on site.
+Before beginning any work you should carry out a risk assessment.
 There is a simple 5-step process you can follow to make a risk assessment:

 1. Identify the potential hazards involved in the work.